A few minutes ago

 - to keep code quality up and to prevent introduction of bugs,

-- to reduce bias on where to make shortcuts and where to go extra miles, and
+- to reduce bias on where to take shortcuts and where to go extra miles, and

 - to practice communication.